Geb54g/burgerplace/README.md

  1.HTML- This is the technology that makes the buiding block of the website.
  2.CSS - This is the technology that breaths life in into the design it is responsible for the high end graphics displayed.

+ ### Possible Bugs

+ 1.Slow loading
+ 2.Screen glitching

+ Solution for the above would be to reduce the resolution of the display to standard mode.

  ## Licence

  MIT License